jmaybe/udacity_movie_project/README.md

 Be advised that the immediate after-effects of undergoing such a shock to your system might result in the page returning to what seems to be a normal, fairly basic, website with a few movies listed.
 You should know beforehand that this is one of your brain's defense mechanisms...
 Just know that, although you have absolutely no recollection afterwards, you have experienced something that some people only dream about.

+Thank you for taking the time to review my project!
+It has been a lot of fun!